jordipbou/dodo/README.md

 # Memory model

-Memory is divided in three regions: header, contiguous and managed.
+Memory is divided in four regions: header, contiguous, transient and managed.

 ## Header